-City hall is closed to all physical traffic.
+City Hall is currently closed to all public traffic.
 All transactions must be conducted either digitally or via the postal service.
 This precaution will remain in place until further notice.

 Currently, the recommended course of action is to do the following (per coronavirus.gov):

 - If able, get vaccinated